Vigilante Drop Zone strengthens Montana Guard readiness

 |0

-This work, Vigilante Drop Zone strengthens Montana Guard readiness [Image 11 of 11], by MSgt Devin Doskey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vigilante Drop Zone strengthens Montana Guard readiness, by SMSgt Devin Doskey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.